-2021 /22 has been another challenging year for the Trust, with the continuing impact of the COVID-19 pandemic.
+2020 /21 has been another challenging year for the Trust, with the continuing impact of the COVID-19 pandemic.
 Consequently, the Directors continued to take the necessary measures to ensure that both staff and pupils within its community remain safe and well.

-The Trust is one of very few to have state boarding as part of its provision at Haberdashers' Adams, with 2021/22 maintaining high numbers.
-The boarding outturn as shown in note 28, and we continue to work to ensure that the facilities provide a safe environment for all boarders.
+The Trust is one of very few to have state boarding as part of its provision at Haberdashers' Adams.
+Following the Government lock-down, the boarding houses were closed from January to March 2021.
+The unplanned boarding outturn as shown in note 28, was obviously significantly impacted by this and we continue to work to ensure that the facilities provide a safe environment for all boarders.

 The majority of the Trust's Income is obtained from the Education & Skills Funding Agency (ESFA), some of which is restricted to particular purposes.
 Additional income is received at Haberdashers' Adams in the form of boarding fees and other private school funds.
-The grants received from the ESFA during the period ended 31st August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The grants received from the ESFA during the period ended 31st August 2021 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.